ccniuj/talks/web_tech_topic/20161124_functional_programming_used_in_redux/slides.md

 ---
 # Outline

-1. Lambda Higher Order Function
+1. Lambda
-2. Build the Data Structure => Recursive Data Type
+2. Recursive Data Type
-3. Control the Complexity => Function Composition
+3. Function Composition

 p.s.
-1. This talk might be a little bit hard if you havn't used Redux.
+- This talk might be a little bit hard if you havn't used Redux
-2. Examples are written in Ruby jsut to explain the concept.
+- Examples are written in Ruby

 ---
 # Redux